Authorised flying-fox roost management

 All persons are authorised to undertake low impact activities at roosts in accordance with the Code of practice—Low impact activities affecting flying-fox roosts Low impact activities include weeding, mulching, mowing or minor tree trimming.

 Operating outside of the code of practice is not authorised and may have legal consequences.

 Statements of management intent

 A key element of any flying-fox management program is the provision of information, particularly for those urban areas directly affected by flying-fox roosts.
 To assist local governments in engaging their communities, they may develop and publish a Statement of Management Intent (SoMI).
-For more information about a SoMI refer to page four of the Flying-fox roost management guideline .
+For more information about a SoMI refer to the Flying-fox roost management guideline .

 The statement will articulate a local government’s plans for how it will manage both existing and new roosts in its UFFMA and ensure that communities are well informed about how their local government will deal with flying-fox roosts.
 (A template that councils can use to prepare a Statement of Management Intent is available on this website as a guide).

 The Nature Conservation Act 1992 has been amended to give the Minister for Environment and Science the ability to require a local government to develop and publish a Statement of Management Intent for roost management in its UFFMA.
 Examples of where this action may be taken include situations where there is a potential breach in the Code of practice—Ecologically sustainable management of flying-fox roosts or where there has been inadequate community engagement.

 Local governments also have the option to develop a flying-fox management plan to cover their entire local government area.
 If the plan is endorsed by the department, local governments will be able to be granted a three-year approval to manage flying-fox roosts outside of urban areas.
 This will reduce the need for reactive requests for approvals for individual roost sites outside of urban areas.